saurabhlondhe/hitchens/_posts/2019-3-1-intro-to-git.md

   else have a look [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-- Installing on Windows
+* Installing on Windows

-  No commands for Windows so get installer [here](https://git-scm.com/download/win)
+  No commands for Windows so get installer [here 😒](https://git-scm.com/download/win)

 ---